gvwilson/fiction/leaderboard/index.md

 His scowl deepened.
 "I didn't disappear.
-I just kept myself out of the top hundred."
+I just kept myself out of sight and out of mind."
 He waved a petulant hand.
 The wall beside me made itself transparent.
 The hectares of bamboo outside were an almost ludicrous green.